beckn/beckn-ui-workspace/apps/dsep/README.md

 ## Project Introduction

-This repository contains UI source code for the implementation of the Decentralized Skiling and Education protocol.
+This repository contains UI source code for the implementation of the Decentralized Skiling and Education protocol.This is created using the UI components.

 ## Release Notes